scop/bash-completion/CONTRIBUTING.md

   https://github.com/scop/bash-completion
   Sending them to the developers might work too, but is really discouraged as bits are more likely to fall through the cracks that way compared to the tracker.
 Just use GitHub.
+If that's not an option for some reason and you want to use email to send patches, send them as attachments formatted by `git format-patch` or directly with `git send-email`.

 - Use printf(1) instead of echo(1) for portability reasons, and be sure to invoke commands that are often found aliased (such as `ls`